Roland GR 500

 but no memory to store your edits.

-The synth module is controlled by a
+The synth module is controlled

 "highly modified" guitar.